percona/k8spsmdb-docs/docs/expose.md

 communicate with replica set Pods both from inside the Kubernetes cluster and from outside of Kubernetes.

-Split-horizon can be configured via the `replset.horizons` subsection in the Custom Resource options.
+Split-horizon can be configured via the `replset.splitHorizons` subsection in the Custom Resource options.
 Set it in the `deploy/cr.yaml` configuration file as
 follows: